Unbreak4ble/app-xbox-live/README.md

 //This method is based on Async/await. const token = await xls.Token("<your email>", "<your password>");
-//Output: ["token", "uhs"]
+//output: ["token", "uhs"]
 ```
 Note: The account cannot have 2-step verification.
 Preferably, use only an account that has only a password as security.

 Attention: the token, email and password must be kept secret, do not share or display it to anyone.
 The token is reset every 24 hours.
 Then you will need to obtain another token again after 24 hours.
-Microsoft does not allow spam to generate multiple tokens.
+Microsoft does not allow to generate multiple tokens.
 Just generate 1 token and use it for 24 hours.

 ## Logging in with your token